-Montezuma Orchard Restoration Project (MORP) is working to preserve Colorado’s fruit- growing heritage and restore an orchard culture and economy to the southwestern region.
+Montezuma Orchard Restoration Project (MORP) works to preserve Colorado’s fruit- growing heritage and restore an orchard culture and economy to the southwestern region.

 MORP envisions southwestern Colorado being renowned for an orchard culture and economy based on the legendary quality and diversity of Montezuma Valley Fruits.

 Montezuma Orchard Restoration Project (MORP) formed in 2008 as an informal partnership with the Montezuma County Historical Society.
 Through conversations with descendants of pioneer settlers, co-founders Addie and Jude Schuenemeyer were excited to learn that fruit orchards once featured prominently in the agricultural landscape of southwestern Colorado.
 Montezuma County was renowned for its quality fruit – winning three gold medals at the 1904 World’s Fair in St. Louis, Missouri.

 MORP believes that the remarkable orchard culture and economy that once existed here can again be possible through our program work of Preservation, Education and Outreach, and Cultural & Economic Revitalization.
 Through orchard workshops, historic document research, and direct engagement with knowledgeable people, an active interest in heritage orchards is again taking hold.

 In 2014 MORP put together an board of directors, adopted by-laws, and organized under 501c3 fiscal sponsorship in order to systematically collect, document, and share the work done so far; and to secure funding to make further progress towards its goals.

 Please join us in keeping Colorado “Orchard Country”.
 The best way to support our work is to become a SUSTAIN-a-TREE member by making a monthly donation of $10 or more.
 You can also make a yearly one time donation of $30 or more to become a member.
 Your membership is tax-deductible.
 Please make checks payable to MORP or go to “Become a Member” (at sidebar) to contribute via PayPal.